 Johns Hopkins University, 2011-present

-• SUMMER INTERNSHIPS.
+- SUMMER INTERNSHIPS.
 We’ve been taking summer interns every summer for 16 years.
-Starting in 2018, my lab accepts applications only through the BDP Summer Undergraduate Research Program at Hopkins.
+Since 2018, my lab accepts applications only through the BDP Summer Undergraduate Research Program at Hopkins.
 Interns are usually mentored by a postdoc, advanced graduate student, or staff scientist in the lab.
 For information on how to apply, see https://research.jhu.edu/hour/internal/.

 Genomic Data Science specialization on Coursera

-Our Coursera Specialization on Genomic Data Science launched in June 2015.
-You can find links to all the courses and extra materials on the JHU Data Science Lab site.
+Our Coursera Specialization on Genomic Data Science launched in June 2015 and is still going strong in 2025, with over 100,000 attendees to date.
+You can find links to the courses, most of the videos, and extra materials on the JHU Data Science Lab site.
 Some details:

 Python for Genomic Data Science, a very gentle (and very basic) introduction to programming in Python, is taught by Mihaela (Ela) Pertea and Steven Salzberg